coveo/source.coveo.com/_posts/2021-09-21-session-aware-recommendations.md

 3. An embedding layer for the brand - 32 dimensions;
 4. A linear layer for the price - 4 dimensions.

 The vectors are then concatenated which results in a large embeddings of 100 dimensions that compresses all the information.
 First, we use the name as it allows for a unique distinction between the items while also allowing some similarity; cat and dog *food* is still *food*.
 Second, the category allows to group similar items under a representative label; a pencil, a ruler and a stapler are all *office supplies*.
 Third, the brand allows for a more refined distinction between items from identical categories; a drill is a drill, but there are important distinctions to be made when we think about the company making it.
 And finally, the price, because we also find that the user will usually be more inclined toward a specific price range.
 All in all, these four parameters helps us to create interesting clusters of items with our training method.
-Moreover, we realized that even with only a really few items and user sessions, we could have decent recommendations as long as the items are not all too similar in term of parameters.
+Moreover, we realized that even with only a really few items, but considering a good density of user sessions, we could generate decent recommendations as long as the items are not all too similar.

 <center>
     <img src="../images/2021-09-21-session-aware-recommendations/embedding_structure.png"